Want to plant your own wild flowers, but don’t know where or how?

 Wild Flowers should be cut twice a year, once in the spring and once in late autumn after the plants produce seed.

-Weed can be pulled during the growing season.
+Weed can be pulled during the growing season and doing this will reduce unwanted competition

 The late autumn cut will distribute seeds produced by the Wild Flowers and the clippings should then be removed from the site to reduce fertility.